Bebb-Protocol-and-Apps/PWS/resources/user_guide.md

     - Please install the extension in your browser (if you click on Login and then Plug, you should be taken to where you can install it)
     - Make sure it is enabled for the OIM page (should be by default)
     - With the browser extension installed and enabled, click on Login and then Plug and a Plug popup should show up prompting you to log in
-    - Afterwards, the popup will ask you to confirm logging in to the OIM app (and shows you which other software on the Internet Computer OIM is using for extra transparency)
+    - Afterwards, the popup will ask you to confirm logging into the OIM app (and shows you which other software on the Internet Computer OIM is using for extra transparency)
     - Confirm and you will be logged into the OIM app via Plug
   - Stoic wallet
     - This is another wallet on the Internet Computer blockchain platform